Income protection is more affordable than you think if you choose the correct coverage and features.

-The above are the most important factors in setting your long-term disability policy’s base price (or base rate, as its called.)
+The above are the most important factors in setting your long-term disability policy’s base price (or base rate, as its called).
 Going for a modest coverage amount with benefits lasting a handful of years and a long waiting period?
 You’re probably going to end up closer to 1% of your salary in cost.
 Want fuller protection with a longer benefit period and a short waiting period?
-Oh, and also—are you a shark trainer?
 You’re probably going to wind up closer to 3% of your annual salary.

-But there are a few extra features you can consider adding on to your policy, also called riders, that could add in extra costs.
-Some of them are free and come standard, like a Waiver of Premium rider, which means you don’t have to pay your premiums while you’re receiving benefits.
-Some of them will cost extra but you should still consider.
-Such as:
+But there are a few extra features you can consider adding on to your policy, called riders, that could add in extra costs.
+Some of them are free and come standard, like a Waiver of Premium rider, which means you don’t have to pay your premiums while you’re unable to work and receiving benefits.
+Some of them will cost extra but you should still consider, such as:

-Want to learn more about what kinds of extra riders and features you might want?
-Click here for a full run-down.
+Learn more about what disability insurance riders and features.
 They might cost a little extra here or there, but they may be worth it for your particular lifestyle and needs.